 Many things are said to be a “state of mind.”
 For genealogists seeking 19th- and early 20th-century ancestry in what was then the largest German Empire state of Prussia, “Prussian” is a kind of a state of mind.
 The term’s meaning differed greatly during the half-millennium in which the Hohenzollern family wielded power in Central Europe, many of its members crowned “Kings of Prussia.”

 However, an “attitude adjustment” will help you solve your Prussia problems.
-This guide goes through the kingdom’s complicated history and shifting boundaries, plus the best Prussian genealogy records that may help you pinpoint your ancestors’ origins.
+This guide goes through the best Prussian genealogy records that may help you pinpoint your ancestors’ origins.
 I’ll walk you through three steps to tracing your Prussian ancestors.

 Step 1: Find a Prussian Town of Origin Using US Records